 The two actresses were caught up in a FBI sting operation that involved interviews with witnesses, bank records, flight records, emails, cell site data, and wiretaps.
-According to several press reports, arrest warrants have been issued after the charges were filed with a grand jury.

 Huffman was nominated for an Oscar in 2005 for Transamerica, but is well-known for her turn in Desperate Housewives.
 Her husband, Willam H. Macy appeared in Fargo and currently stars in the now-unfortunately titled Shameless.